Gabelonion/ACM-HTML/README.md

-# Markdown / Git and Github guide
+# ACM UD - HTML guide
+Created for the activities done in the HTML ACM-UD course.